shyam-barange/UnityPackage/Documentation/README.md

 - Ensure **iOS Build Support** is installed
 - Set **Target SDK** to iOS 12.0 or later
 - Enable **Camera Usage Description** in Player Settings
+- ARKit XR-Plugin Provider must be enabled.

 #### For Android:
 - Ensure **Android Build Support** is installed
-- Set **Minimum API Level** to 24 or higher
+- Set **Minimum API Level** to 26 or higher
-- Enable camera permissions in Android manifest
+- ARCore XR-Plugin Provider must be enabled

 ## 🏗️ Build and Deploy